STEM - Science, Technology, Engineering & Mathematics

 Padnos College of Engineering and Computing (PCEC) outreach programs are designed to create positive, hands on learning-environments for students.
 Our hope is that students involved in these activities will develop the interest to pursue education and careers in engineering and science.

 STEM skills are required in order to be productive and capable members of our nation’s society.
-Engineers and computer scientists are the problem solvers with a passion for making the world a better place to live in.
-They make discoveries and innovations from new medical breakthroughs to cool, earth saving technologies.
+Engineers and computer scientists are problem solvers with a passion for making the world a better place to live in.
+They make discoveries and innovations from new medical breakthroughs to cool, earth-saving technologies.
 A solid foundation of STEM education opens the door to wide opportunities to excel in our lives.

 Resources for Students:

 Aspire, Dream up the future (students), Engineering - Go for It, Scholarships, Globe, Engineering Projects & Games

 It is our responsibility to foster integrity, competence and inspire the virtues of compassion and courage in to the younger generation.
 We want to encourage engineering and computer professionals, grads, current faculty and students involving in STEM activities and outreach.
 If we are excited about our professions, the kids will want to investigate their options and explore new opportunities...
 Volunteer!